Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/masked-select/masked-select.md

   - 'paths/computer-science'
 ---

 In PyTorch, **`.masked_select()`** is a function that selects elements from an input tensor based on a boolean mask of the same shape.
-It returns a new 1D tensor containing the elements where the mask is `True`.
+It returns a new 1D tensor containing the elements where the corresponding mask value is `True`.

 ## Syntax